russellgordon/teaching/src/site/notes/Current Courses/Grade 9 Mathematics/Line Drawings/Draw a Triangle.md

 # Draw a Triangle

-The interior angles inside an equilateral triangle are, of course, $60 \degree$.
+The interior angles of an equilateral triangle are, of course, $60 \degree$.

 What are the exterior angles of an equilaterial triangle?